apache/couchdb/src/docs/src/config/ioq.rst

             [ioq]
             ratio = 0.01

-.. config:section:: ioq.bypass :: Bypass Selected IO Classes
+.. config:section:: ioq.bypass :: Bypass selected IO classes by setting these to true

     System administrators can choose to submit specific classes of IO directly to the underlying file descriptor or OS process, bypassing the queues